Leila-Bagha/scRNA-seq/README.md

 jupyter notebook
 ```

-4. Open the `Spatial_Data_Analysis_with_Squidpy.ipynb` notebook and run the cells sequentially to replicate the analysis.
+4. Open the `zstacks.ipynb` notebook and run the cells sequentially to replicate the analysis.

 ## Key Findings and Visualizations